MICA-MNI/micaopen/AmygdalaUMAP/function/README.md

 **Script:** `6.rsfmri_cortical_corr_yeo7.ipynb`

-### 7. Meta-analysis on subjects
+### Meta-analysis on subjects
-Run meta-analysis on whole amygdala and U1 defined regions of all subjects and plot table and spider graph of the top terms correlated to their coactivation maps.
+**7. Run meta-analysis on all the computed cortical correlation maps:** Meta-analysis is run on cortical correlations maps of the whole amygdala, the two U1 defined regions and the difference of high and low U1 value regions.
+Plot a table and spider graph of the top terms correlated to their coactivation maps.

 - **Input:**
   - Amygdala timeseries